 Looking back, one of the most valuable features of the AUC programme are the academic writing courses.
 Due to the knowledge I acquired during AUC’s writing courses, I have been asked to give feedback on essays and to review papers of my fellow master students, showing me that I indeed gained something during my education which others did not.Sofija Vučković (Class of 2020)

 A special feature of the Academic Core is the Big Questions courses.
-These courses approach big questions in science and society by examining theories and methods from the sciences, social sciences and humanities.
-By taking a Big Questions course, you will transcend your major and develop interdisciplinary skills, such as the ability to collaborate in interdisciplinary teams and to recognise and integrate different disciplinary perspectives.
-Such interdisciplinary skills are crucial for understanding and solving 21st-century problems.
+These courses approach big questions in science and society by examining theories and methods from the combined perspectives of the sciences, social sciences and humanities.
+By taking a Big Questions course, students transcend their major and develop interdisciplinary skills, such as the ability to collaborate in interdisciplinary teams, and recognise and integrate different disciplinary perspectives.
 You can choose from:

-Scientific reasoning is an essential skill when debating ‘big questions' and it is the focus of this course.
-During Logic, Information Flow and Argumentation, you analyse and discuss patterns of reasoning, and the validity of reasoning and information flow in a variety of contexts.
-This course develops analytical skills that will be of use to all AUC students, regardless of their major, which is why it is a mandatory course for all first-year students.
+Scientific reasoning is an essential skill when debating ‘big questions' and is the focus of this course.
+During Logic, Information Flow and Argumentation, students analyse patterns of reasoning and the validity of reasoning and information flow in a variety of contexts.
+This course develops analytical skills that will be of use to all AUC students, regardless of their major.

-You are expected to enter AUC with a high level of written and spoken English, but more specific training is incorporated in the Academic Core in order to help all students write texts at an academic level, give presentations and participate in academic debates.
-After the first semester, you will also follow a more advanced course that will help prepare you for your Capstone (Bachelor's thesis).
-All AUC students, including native English speakers, will take both courses.
+Students are expected to enter AUC with a high level of written and spoken English.
+More specific training is incorporated in the Academic Core to help all students write texts at an academic level, give presentations and participate in academic debates during Academic Writing Skills.
+After the first semester, students follow a more advanced course (Advanced Research Writing) to help prepare them for their Capstone (Bachelor's thesis).
+All AUC students, including native English speakers, will take both Academic Writing Skills and Advanced Research Writing.

 AUC is an international institution, located in a cosmopolitan city, and seeks to prepare its graduates for a globalised world.
-This course is designed to open your eyes to issues in an international, multicultural context and to equip you with intercultural (communication) skills.
+This course is designed to open students' eyes to issues in an international, multicultural context and to equip them with intercultural (communication) skills.
 Part of the course involves a group research project in the city of Amsterdam.

 You can find more information on the Academic Core in section 2.6 of the Academic Standards and Procedures.